Contractor pensions advice: Pensions for contractors

 Employers Obligations for contractor pensions

-As a contractor running your own Limited Company, you will not normally have to have an auto enrolment pension unless you have employees within the business.
-Most contractors chose not to have an auto enrolment pension as they tend to be basic and not very flexible, which is less than ideal when you have an irregular income.
+As a contractor running your own limited company, you will not normally have to have an auto-enrolment pension unless you have employees within the business.
+Most contractors chose not to have an auto-enrolment pension as they tend to be basic and not very flexible, which is less than ideal when you have an irregular income.

 Tax on pensions for contractors

-When you start working on a short-term contract basis you are taking more risk and you must manage your affairs in more detail than when you were permanently employed.
-One huge consideration is tax and most clients ask us ways of, legally and ethically, reducing the amount of money they are going to give to the taxman.
-Broadly speaking, there are 3 ways you can be remunerated, PAYE salary, dividends or contributions to your pension.
-Pensions are a great way of reducing your tax liability as HMRC are keen for people to build up their own wealth for retirement and not rely on state provisions.
+One huge consideration is tax and often contractors want to know ways of, legally and ethically, reducing the amount of money they are going to give to the taxman.
+Broadly speaking, there are three ways you can be remunerated; PAYE salary, dividends or contributions to your pension.
+Pensions are a great way of reducing your tax liability as HMRC is keen for people to build up their own wealth for retirement and not rely on state provisions.
 As such, there are a few different ways of obtaining tax relief on pension contributions and it’ll depend on where the money is coming from.

-Tax on dividends changed in April 2018.
-With your tax-free allowance reducing from £5,000 to £2,000 per year, this means that you will pay more tax on your personal income from your Limited (LTD) Company and contributing into a pension is therefore an even more appealing way of reducing your liabilities.
+This means that you will pay more tax on your personal income from your limited company and contributing into a pension is therefore an even more appealing way of reducing your liabilities.

 pensions savings